The Secret History Of Mormon Underwear, The Sacred Temple Garments Worn By Members Of The LDS Church

 Today, Mormon underwear holds a curious place in American society.
 Because it’s so secret — and kept unseen — many people are curious about the tradition.

-Though Mormons are taught that the undergarments are the “Armor of God” — and significant myths exist about temple garments saving people from things like car crashes — the church insists that there’s no such thing as Mormon magic underwear, saying, “There’s nothing magical or mystical about them.”
+Though Mormons are taught that the undergarments are the “Armor of God” — and many myths exist about temple garments saving people from things like car crashes — the Church insists that there’s no such thing as Mormon magic underwear, saying, “There’s nothing magical or mystical about them.”

 That said, some Mormons, especially women, think that there needs to be more public discourse about temple garments.

-“My vagina needs to breathe,” church member Sasha Piton wrote to the church’s 96-year-old president, Russell M. Nelson, in 2021.
+“My vagina has to breathe,” Church member Sasha Piton wrote to the Church’s 96-year-old president, Russell M. Nelson, in 2021, according to The New York Times.

 She suggested designing new Mormon underwear that was a “buttery soft, seamless, thick waistband that’s not cutting into my spleen, breathable fabric.”